iwork-cs319/iwork-backend/README.md

 ### GET /workspaces/available?start={start_timestamp}&end={end_timestamp}&floor={floor_id}
 - Get ids for all workspaces available to book between `start_time` and `end_time`, where `start_time` and `end_time` are unix timestamps.

+### POST /assignments
+- Bulk create assignments.
+You have to send a `multipart/form-data` with `assignments=<assignments-csv>`.
+- The CSV should have the following format `WorkspaceName, FloorName, UserId`

 ## Bookings / Offerings (same syntax)
 ### GET /bookings